Handbook

 • REPEAT: Once you’ve heard three 5 second blasts on the horn, you can then resume outside activity.
 If you do not hear three 5 second blasts on the horn, you cannot resume playing/practice, as lightning is still a threat.

 MSU Sailing Center (off campus): Our Sailing Center has its own unique system of lightning detection.
-When at the site, please abide by the rules set forth by the Sailing Center Management.
+When at the site, please abide by the rules set forth by the Sailing Center (Rec Sports) Management.

 • Schedules and Special Events

 Clubs hosting events in IM facilities will be charged rental fees for exclusive use of that facility beyond a 2 hour reservation.
-Hosting clinics and camps excludes the 2 hour fee waiver.
-The fees are as follows:
+If you are hosting clinics or camps, the waiver of the 2 hour fee does not apply.
+The fees are as follows (these do change from time to time and this is the price for MSU students):

 Dem Hall Ballroom check with College of Music Facility Manager